grncdr/node-any-db/DESIGN.md

    of any transaction, this will give it to you, but you are responsible for returning the connection manually!
  * `release(conn)` - Give back a previously `acquire`d connection.
+ * `destroy(conn)` - Give back a connection, telling the pool that it should no longer be used.

 **Events**